borntofrappe/borntofrappe/src/blog/attribute-preference.md

 </linearGradient>
 ```

-You can set the values with the `style` attributes, both for the `fill` and more technical attributes like `stop-color`.
+You can set the values with the `style` syntax, both for the `fill` and more technical attributes like `stop-color`.

 ```diff
 -<stop stop-color="gold" offset="1" />